theshteves/stevenkneiser.com/blog/links.md

 I recently wrote about ["Whose Ladder Are You Climbing?"](https://creatorswhocode.com/blog/whose-ladder) when it dawned on me that **many "career ladders" felt more like spider webs of someone else's design** to tie me up & bite my head off.
 Without getting to know you, I'd consider this one of the few ladders worth investing the time to climb.
 What matters is that it's a climb _of your own design_.

-Best of all, the top of whatever ladder you choose it is probably _way_ lower than you think!
+Best of all, the top of whatever ladder you choose is probably _way_ lower than you think!
 You almost certainly don't need to park your dreams behind some arbitrary "ermm, 3 million??" number [assuming no  extreme inflation].
-I've met people that said with a straight face that they'd need a couple billion to do what they "really" want to do.
-Don't be this person.
+I've met people that will say with a straight face that they need a couple billion to do what they "really" want to do.
+Dream big, but don't be the person that can't start building today.
 There are probably opportunities to get 60% of the experience for 1% of the cost.
 This corner case was precisely the reason Tim Ferriss wrote the scammy-sounding-by-design-but-100%-legit-&-game-changing book "The 4-Hour Workweek" (you could probably preview the first 2 chapters on Amazon for free if you're that curious)

 > _"How come there's no 'life essentials' class in high school???
 I wish
 > someone had taught me earlier about budgeting, taxes, how to change a tire, etc<br />...ya'know, the \~AcTuAlLy ImPoRtAnT sTuFf\~, not math with letters"_
-> <br />--every American has this uncle
+> <br />&mdash;every American has this uncle

-The flowchart I linked is your stable foundation.
-This isn't the be-all end-all on the art of investing for people who've entirely escaped the game of money, but this could be a more sustainable path _to get you there_.
+The flowchart linked above is your stable foundation.
+This isn't the be-all end-all on the art of investing for people who've entirely escaped the game of money, but this could be a more sustainable path to _get you there_.

 <br />

 What if you're a trigger-happy capitalist who wants to YOLO more than 1% of your net worth into speculative investments?
 Hey, live your life.
 BUT **if you don't at least understand these fundamentals in & out, you haven't earned the right**

-> _"Rule #1: never lose money<br />Rule #2: never forget rule #1"_<br />--Warren Buffett
+> _"Rule #1: never lose money<br />Rule #2: never forget rule #1"_<br />&mdash;Warren Buffett

-> _"A fool & his money are soon parted"_<br />--[proverb]
+> _"A fool & his money are soon parted"_<br />&mdash;[proverb]

 <br />